microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

     ![Resources created on Onpremises's resource group](./03.png)

 - Once deployed, connect to the Linux virtual machine using Azure Bastion.
-Once you login, the *install_arc_agent.sh* script execution will start and will onboard the VM to Azure Arc.
+Once you log in, the _install_arc_agent.sh_ script execution will start and will onboard the VM to Azure Arc.

     ![Connect with Azure Bastion 01](./04.png)